The Queen and King Archetype

 In the light aspect, the queen brings forward the feminine qualities of compassion, receptivity and inclusivity.
 The benevolent queen is able to feel her way through what her subjects need and deliver balanced proclamations.
 She rules with a firm kindness that has zero tolerance for malice but judiciously hands out mercy.
 She accepts her lonely station with grace, demonstrates great courage, and is like the tree that bends in the wind but does not break.
 The benevolent queen receives her power through the adoration of her people.
 They serve her because they want to and the whole kingdom accomplishes great things.

 Examples in Movies & TV

 As the preeminence of the king and queen has waned in politics over the last few centuries, the archetypes have resurfaced with great fervor in pop culture.
 This shows our collective, eternal draw to these universal symbols.
 There is no way to list all of the recent movies and TV shows that feature the king and/or queen, but here are a few of my favorites that are great studies of these archetypes: The Crown (Netflix), Game of Thrones (books by George R.R.
-Martin and HBO), The Musketeers (BBC), The Tudors (HBO), The Last Kingdom (BBC), and The Lord of the Rings Series (books by J.R.R.
-Tolkien and movies).
+Martin and HBO), The Musketeers (BBC), The Tudors (HBO), The Last Kingdom (BBC), The Lord of the Rings Series (books by J.R.R.
+Tolkien and movies) and Queen Ramonda in Black Panther.
 In many of these examples you can find the imposters to the throne as well as those characters that truly posses the royal archetype.

 Want to know if the king or queen is one of your archetypes?
 Click here to schedule an Archetypal Consulting Session